samzh72/httpunit/README.md

 });
 ```

+Both mockOptions and proxyOptions are optional.
+Mock mode or proxy mode will be launched only when the option specified.

 ## Mock APIs

 httpunit provides very simple APIs to create, delete mock servers and set handlers for testing routes.